Photo: Infinity21/Shutterstock

 by Morgane Croissant Apr 26, 2018

-1. You don’t have enough blank pages.
+1. You don’t have enough blank pages

 If you’re one of those travelers who enjoy collecting stamps and visas in your passport, watch out.
 According to the Bureau of Consular Affairs, you need two to four blank visa pages in your passport or you may be denied entry at the border of your destination or even turned down from boarding the plane that will take you there.
 Of course, it depends on each country’s immigration rules, but why would you want to take a chance?
 Make sure you send an application to renew your passport when it looks like you’re running out of space for customs to stamp, stick, or staple your visa.
-If you travel a lot, we suggest that you order a 52-page passport at no extra charge.
+If you travel a lot, we suggest that you order a 52-page passport instead of the regular 32-page passport, at no extra charge.

-2. Your passport expires in six months or less.
+2. Your passport expires in six months or less

 It’s simple, if your passport expires in six months or less, you may be denied to travel.
 It sounds bananas — what’s the use of the expiration date, then? — but it’s very much something you should keep in mind.
 Horror stories of people being turned away at the check-in counter on the day of their departure are all over the internet.